Can new climate finance numbers clear fog around $100 billion goal?

 Donors have already flagged this possibility, admitting that data and methodological limitations prevent them accounting for all flows towards the $100 billion goal, especially those resulting from public policies.

-“Any near-term estimate produced will necessarily be partial, and will omit some – and possibly a substantial amount – of climate finance mobilised,” the statement said.
+“Any near-term estimate produced will necessarily be partial, and will omit some – and possibly a substantial amount – of climate finance mobilized,” the statement said.

 Recent advances by multilateral development banks in setting out their own methods for tracking climate finance had spurred on donor governments, she added.